-The mining sector is one of the largest contributors to the Namibian economy.
-It contributes considerably to the improvement of local livelihoods.
-In Namibia, exploration for minerals is conducted mainly by the private sector.
-Exploration activities have a great potential to enhance and contribute to the development of other sectors, and its activities provide temporary employment and eventually contribute to generation of taxes that fund social infrastructure development.
+The mining sector is one of the most significant contributors to the Namibian economy.
+It significantly improves local livelihoods.
+In Namibia, mineral exploration is mainly conducted by the private sector.
+Exploration activities have great potential to enhance and contribute to the development of other sectors, providing temporary employment and eventually generating taxes that fund social infrastructure development.
 The minerals sector yields foreign exchange and accounts for a significant portion of gross domestic product (GDP).
 Additionally, the industry produces a trained workforce and small businesses that can serve communities and may initiate related businesses.
-Exploration fosters several associated activities such as manufacturing of exploration and mining equipment, and provision of engineering and environmental services.
+Exploration fosters several associated activities, such as the manufacturing of exploration and mining equipment, and the provision of engineering and environmental services.
 The mining sector forms a vital part of some of Namibia's development plans - Vision 2030, National Development Plan 5 (NDP5), and Harambee Prosperity Plans (HPPs) I and II.
-Mining is essential to the development goals of

-Namibia in contributing to meeting the ever-increasing global demand for minerals, and for national prosperity.
-Successful exploration on EPL 10500 would lead to the mining of the target minerals, which would contribute towards achieving the goals of the national development plans.
+Mining is essential to the development goals of Namibia in contributing to meeting the ever-increasing global demand for minerals, and for national prosperity.
+Successful exploration on EPL 10073 would lead to mining the target mineral, contributing to achieving the goals of the national development plans.